-Application Procedures: The original proposal must be submitted to the Advocacy Committee of the Madison Caucus for Gender Equality by close of business on March 16, 2015.
-Please send proposals and an abbreviated curriculum vitae or resume via an e-mail attachment to Kathy Clarke, Advocacy Committee Chair.
+Application Procedures: The original proposal must be submitted to the Advocacy Committee of the Madison Caucus for Gender Equality by close of business on March 14, 2016.
+Please send proposals and an abbreviated curriculum vitae or resume via an e-mail attachment to Tim Ball, Advocacy Committee Co-Chair.

 Acknowledgements: Any publication or exhibition resulting from activity assisted by these funds should indicate: "This work was supported by the James Madison University Madison Caucus for Gender Equality Professional Development Fund."

 Summary: This should be a 250 word summary of the project.

 Narrative: The narrative should include the following and should not exceed three double-spaced typewritten pages.

 1. Describe the project or activity.